mmpacker/js-slot-machine/README.md

 ## About

 [Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) My name is Matt Packer.
-I am an aspiring software engineer and this is my first major web development project.
-I am completing this project as part of an intense Software Engineering Immersive program that I am a student in through [General Assembly](https://www.generalassemb.ly).
+I am an aspiring software engineer, and this is my first major web development project.
+I am completing this project as part of [General Assembly](https://www.generalassemb.ly)'s intense Software Engineering Immersive program that I am a fellow in.

-The assigned task was to create a web based application that is a 'game', in order to help me learn to think more like a programmer.
+The assigned task was to create a web-based application that is a 'game', in order to help me learn to think more like a programmer.
 This project gave me an opportunity to be creative and to solve problems while encountering some difficult programming challenges.

-I hope you enjoy my 'Mega Man' themed Javascript Slot Machine game!
+I hope you enjoy my 'Mega Man' themed JavaScript Slot Machine game!

 ## Getting Started